 The scene was almost comical.
 Lockspur evaded, and the giant doggy followed.
 How cute.
 Lockspur didn't notice his strength had returned and the pain in his body had faded.

-"It's OK." she said, throwing a leg over its back and sliding off, landing as gracefully on her feet as if she ridden wild raptors her whole life.
+"It's OK." she said, throwing a leg over its back and sliding off, landing on her feet as if she ridden wild raptors her whole life.
 "She's harmless."
 She patted it on the back and its tongue lolled out.
 If it had had eyes, he imagined they would have rolled.

-"This isn't happening in your head." she said.
+"This isn't happening in your head," she said.

 "Definitely." she replied in an innocent tone.
 "If I hadn't reached you when I did, you'd be floating through this creature's digestive juices right now."
 She held out a hand.
 "Carolyn."

-"Ah..
-Thanks."
+"Ah… Thanks."
 Lockspur said, still pressed against the wall as the beast skittered side to side like a football player doing drills.
 The creature wouldn't take no for an answer.
 It wanted to play.
-He thought of what being turned into raptor excrement might actually feel like.
+He thought of what being turned into raptor excrement might feel like.
 "Do you think you could call your dog off?"
 Lockspur asked, shewing the creature away.

 "I was told you were old.
 But you are really-"

 Carolyn patted the raptor on the side, rubbed behind its ear hole and its hind foot pounded the ground fiercely.
-She whispered something in the raptor's ear and it gave off a disappointed half bark/ half growl and bounded away into the darkness.
-Presumably running off to play with something less timid.
+She whispered something in the raptor's ear and it gave off a disappointed half bark/ half growl and bounded away into the darkness, running off to play with something less timid.

-"You're telepathic." he said, staring at the hatch the creature had wiggled through.
+"You're telepathic," he said, staring at the hatch the creature had wiggled through.

 "Hardly," she said in an offended, girlish tone that felt like a curt slap.
-"I can implant visions, conjure false feelings, create new memories, and drive my enemies insane with fear.
+"I can implant visions, conjure false feelings, create recent memories, and drive my enemies insane with fear.
 Compared to me, a telepath is a tarot card reader."

 "So…" Lockspur replied, looking her up and down.
 "You made it like you?
 That seems like cheating."